muritane/coordination-architecture/epistemic_hygiene.md

 Visible backend structure:

-* restores orientation,
+- restores orientation,
-* replaces awe with comprehension,
+- replaces awe with comprehension,
-* permits contribution without obligation,
+- permits contribution without obligation,
-* turns systems from spectacles into tools.
+- turns systems from spectacles into tools.

-Inspiration follows from **grounded agency**, not mystique.
+Agency emerges from **access to structure**, not from total understanding.

 ---

-## Status
+## Status Note

 This document is intentionally incomplete.

 Its relevance depends on:

-* evolving systems,
+- evolving systems,
-* changing scale,
+- changing scale,
-* repeated exposure to coordination failure.
+- repeated exposure to coordination failure.

 If it ever feels finished, it is likely insufficiently deep.